nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_gp_practice.md

 ## GP Practice Section Content##

 The GP practice section contains details of the patients GP practice.
-Elements should be formatted as subheadings in any HTML sent.
+PRSB Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>